KateMorley/grid/README.md

 Create a database and a user with `SELECT`, `INSERT`, `UPDATE`, and `DELETE` privileges, and import `grid.sql` into the database.

-Copy `configuration.php.example` to `configuration.php` and enter the appropriate data connection settings into the PHP constants.
+Copy `configuration.php.example` to `configuration.php` and enter the appropriate database connection settings into the PHP constants.

 ### Web server